Karl Plättner: Youth and education

-Karl Robert Plättner was born into poverty in Ballenstedt on the northern edge of the Harz mountains.
+Karl Robert Plättner was born into poverty in Opperode, a village part of Ballenstedt, on the northern edge of the Harz mountains.
+He was the first of seven children to labourers David Friedrich Gustav Plättner and Friederike Helmholz.
+In 1905, the family moved to Thale, where Plättner's father had found work at the local ironworks.
 After completing elementary school and an apprenticeship in an iron foundry he worked as a metal caster.
 He was immediately politically active and at the age of 15 was already in trouble with the authorities, arrested for "offensive behaviour" and sentenced to a fine of 45 Mark and 15 days in jail.
-After a three-year apprenticeship Plättner, as was usual at the time, went on a journeyman's travels (Wanderschaft), eventually settling in Hamburg towards the end of 1912, where he found work in a small factory serving the shipbuilding industry.
+After a three-year apprenticeship Plättner, as was usual at the time, went on a journeyman's travels (Wanderschaft), eventually settling in Hamburg-Wandsbek towards the end of 1912, where he found work in a small factory serving the shipbuilding industry.
 He joined the SPD and soon became a leader of the Hamburg-Altona SPD Youth Federation and a member of the Hamburg party executive.
 At the outbreak of the First World War he distanced himself from the nationalist politics of the SPD leadership.